orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 </p>
 <p>First look at the event rules.
 Make sure you are aware of the competition regulations.
 Things like size and weight, weapon restrictions (most restrict untethered projectile weapons and flammable fluids for example), control requirements (dead mans switch or safety key to cut power).
 Be very clear about the scale of the robot you are building - is it a great huge car sized monster, or little ant weight, or something in-between - this knowledge is essential to the core of your design.
 </p>
-<p>Read our <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> guide.
+<p>Read our <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> guide.
 </p>
 <p>Also make sure you are aware of what constitutes a win - you need to make sure you design your robot for that goal.
 </p>
 <p>Scope out the competition - what kind of weapons are already in use, what is or is not successful, what weights/sizes are they?
 You might get some good ideas - and many are fairly sportsmanlike - but don't expect them to give away their top secrets.
 If this is a series event - Ie there have been previous ones, watch them and get a gist for it.
 </p>
 <h1  id="Preparation_-_Design">Preparation - Design</h1>
 <p>Now you should start the design of your robot.
-It is up to you how far you take it, napkin drawings or full <a class="wiki" href="/wiki/cad.html" title="Computer Aided Design">CAD</a>/CAM simulations.
+It is up to you how far you take it, napkin drawings or full <a href="/wiki/cad.html" title="Computer Aided Design">CAD</a>/CAM simulations.
 </p>
 <p>I suggest a Brainstorm Session - getting all the ideas out first, then actually brainstorming each individual idea - weighing up its pros and cons and fleshing them out.
 Once you have settled on some ideas - you are prepared to make drawings.
 </p>
 <p>Some inspiration:
 </p>
-<ul><li><a class="wiki" href="/wiki/robot_locomotion.html" title="Robot Locomotion">Robot Locomotion</a>
+<ul><li><a href="/wiki/robot_locomotion.html" title="Robot Locomotion">Robot Locomotion</a>
-</li><li><a class="wiki" href="/wiki/battle_robot_weapons.html" title="Battle Robot Weapons">Battle Robot Weapons</a>
+</li><li><a href="/wiki/battle_robot_weapons.html" title="Battle Robot Weapons">Battle Robot Weapons</a>
 </li><li>Battle Robot Armour
 </li></ul><p>
 <br/>Just make sure you have a clear image of what your robot is going to look like, work like before you build it.
 Cost up and make sure your parts are available.
-Personally - I love salvaged parts - see my <a class="wiki" href="/wiki/salvage_tips.html" title="Tips on pulling stuff apart to build robots.
+Personally - I love salvaged parts - see my <a href="/wiki/salvage_tips.html" title="Tips on pulling stuff apart to build robots.
 How, where and what.">Salvage Tips</a> for more.
-Watch <a class="wiki" href="/wiki/scrapheap_challenge.html" title="Quirky British Gameshow">Scrapheap Challenge</a> for some serious inspiration in salvage.
+Watch <a href="/wiki/scrapheap_challenge.html" title="Quirky British Gameshow">Scrapheap Challenge</a> for some serious inspiration in salvage.
 With salvaged parts, sometimes you need to think a bit more about the general shape and function of a part, and leave a bit of leeway in the design for that.
 </p>
 <p>Design in a modular fashion to make task managing simpler - discrete goals along the way.
 This means you can test an analyse each one separately, and having the discrete goals gives you milestones - something that can really boost team motivation.
 As you design each module - you may think of a simple test rig, and cost and design this too.
 Unit Testing is great for program subroutines, single electronic chips and boards, gearboxes (make sure the outputs do what you expect them to) and structures (can it really withstand the stresses you thought it could?).
 </p>